 Carrot – Romance F1

-Carrot – Romance F1 is a very popular and most attractive carrot.
+This carrot is very popular and most attractive.
 It grows very uniformly and performs well in most soil conditions.
-Carrot – Romance F1 yields blunt tipped carrots with deep orange roots.
+Romance F1 yields blunt tipped carrots with deep orange roots.
 Resists cracking and is very sweet tasting.
 It is an early Nantes type and stores well.

 Sow directly outside in a well prepared seed bed in shallow drills (1.5cm deep).
 The best sowing date is in late May/early June to avoid the carrot root fly.

 Approx. seed count: 250sds

 Daucus is the ancient Greek name for carrot.
 Carota means ‘red rooted’ and sativus means cultivated.

 Carrots derive from the wild carrot which is found throughout Europe and the British Isles.
 They are biennials, but are grown as annuals.
 If they are left in the ground they will flower the following spring.
 Carrots are one of the richest sources of Vitamin A in human nutrition.

 Carrots are native of Afghanistan where they were cultivated as early as 500 BC and then in the eastern Mediterranean region.
 Orange carrots were first developed in Holland in the 17th century.
 Before then carrots were either yellow, purple or red.